victorprospero/games/README.md

-# games
+# Solitaire
-Some games developed by me using only HTML/Javascript with jQuery.
+A soliteire game developed by me using only HTML/Javascript with jQuery.